Battle of Ampfing (1800): Background

 Jean Victor Marie Moreau commanded a modestly-equipped army of 137,000 French troops.
 Of these, 108,000 troops were available for field operations while the other 29,000 watched the Swiss border and held the Rhine fortresses.
 First Consul Napoleon Bonaparte offered a plan of operations based on outflanking the Austrians by a push from Switzerland, but Moreau declined to follow it.
 Rather, Moreau planned to cross the Rhine near Basel where the river swung to the north.
 A French column would distract Kray from Moreau's true intentions by crossing the Rhine from the west.
 Bonaparte wanted Claude Lecourbe's corps to be sent to Italy after the initial battles on the Danube plain, but Moreau had other plans.
 Through a series of complicated maneuvers in which he flanked, double flanked, and reflanked Kray's army, Moreau's army lay on the eastern slope of the Black Forest, while portions of Kray's army still guarded the passes on the other side.
 Battles at Engen and Stockach were fought on 3 May 1800 between the army of the First French Republic under Jean Victor Marie Moreau and the army of Habsburg Austria led by Pál Kray.
 The fighting near Engen resulted in a stalemate with heavy losses on both sides.
-However, while the two main armies were engaged at Engen, Claude Lecourbe captured Stockach from its Austrian defenders under the Joseph, Prince of Lorraine-Vaudemont.
+However, while the two main armies were engaged at Engen, Claude Lecourbe captured Stockach from its Austrian defenders under Joseph Louis, Prince of Lorraine-Vaudémont.
 The loss of this main supply base at Stockach compelled Kray to retreat to Meßkirch, where they enjoyed a more favorable defensive position.
 It also meant, however, that any retreat by Kray into Austria via Switzerland and the Voralberg was cut off.

 On 4 and 5 May, the French launched repeated and fruitless assaults on the Meßkirch.
 At nearby Krumbach, where the Austrians also had the superiority of position and force, the 1st Demi-brigade took the village and the heights around it, which gave them a commanding aspect over Meßkirch.
 Subsequently, Kray withdrew his forces to Sigmaringen, followed closely by the French.
 Fighting at nearby Biberach ensued on 9 May; action principally consisted of the 25,000 man-strong French center's (commanded by Laurent de Gouvion Saint-Cyr), assault on the Austrian force.
 Again, on 10 May, the Austrians withdrew with heavy losses, this time to Ulm.